carpentries-lab/python-aos-lesson/_episodes/04-cmdline.md

 objectives:
 - "Use the `argparse` library to manage command-line arguments in a program."
 - "Structure Python scripts according to a simple template."
-- "Debug Python scripts using the `pdb` library."
 keypoints:
 - "Libraries such as `argparse` can be used the efficiently handle command line arguments."
 - "Most Python scripts have a similar structure that can be used as a template."
-- "The `pdb` library can be used to debug a Python script by stepping through line-by-line."
 ---

 We've arrived at the point where we have successfully defined the functions